You are here: Home > Government in Ireland > National government > Standards and accountability > Judicial Review of Public Decisions

 Introduction

-The High Court in Ireland has a power or "jurisdiction" called "judicial review".
-Judicial review is a way for the High Court to supervise the lower courts, tribunals and other administrative bodies to ensure that they make their decisions properly.
+Judicial review is a way for the High Court to supervise the lower courts, tribunals and other administrative bodies to ensure that they make their decisions properly and in accordance with the law.
+The High Court has the power or jurisdiction called "judicial review".

-• Conventional judicial review: Procedure governing conventional judicial review is to be found in Order 84 of the Rules of the Superior Courts 1986.
+• Conventional judicial review: Procedure governing conventional judicial review is set out in Order 84 of the Rules of the Superior Courts.

-Public decisions made by administrative bodies and the lower courts may be judicially reviewed by the High Court.
-In a judicial review, generally the court is not concerned with the merits of the decision but rather with the lawfulness of the decision-making process, that is, how the decision was made and the fairness of it.
+Decisions made by administrative bodies and the lower courts may be judicially reviewed by the High Court.
+In a judicial review, generally the court is not concerned with the merits of the decision but rather with the lawfulness of the decision-making process.
+This includes reviewing how the decision was made and the fairness of it.

 • Decisions of the District and Circuit Courts